• Skip to main content

 chopsticks with kale sesame noodles over white bowl

-Sautéed Kale Noodles recipe with Brussels sprouts and spaghetti noodles in a lemon tahini sauce.
+Sautéed kale noodles recipe featuring Brussels sprouts and tender noodles in a delectable lemon-tahini sauce.
 Serve warm or cold for lunch or dinner.

 Prep TimePrep Time: 15 minutes mins